bitovi/academy/src/react/5-styling-in-react.md

 @highlight 4

 Note that the `classnames` library can be used in conjunction with CSS modules as well.

-Find a way to create an example of this, and link it.

 ## Styled Components